 What Exactly Is Alzheimer’s Disease?

 People often confuse Alzheimer’s disease and dementia, using the two different terms somewhat interchangeably.
-Dementia is actually an umbrella term which refers to a number of different memory-related conditions and can be caused by a range of factors resulting in a decline in a person’s cognitive function to the point that it affects their ability to carry out normal daily tasks.
+Dementia is actually an umbrella term that refers to a number of different memory-related conditions.
+It can be caused by a range of factors resulting in a decline in a person’s cognitive function to the point that it affects their ability to carry out normal daily tasks.

-Dementia is described by the Alzheimer’s Society as “A set of symptoms that includes memory loss and difficulties with thinking, problem-solving, or language.”
-This can occur for a number of reasons, including damage to the brain caused by a lack of oxygen, for example when someone has a heart attack, or as the result of a disease such as Alzheimer’s.
+The Alzheimer’s Society describes dementia as “A set of symptoms that includes memory loss and difficulties with thinking, problem-solving, or language.”
+This can occur for a number of reasons, including damage to the brain due to a lack of oxygen, like when someone has a heart attack.
+Or it could be the result of a disease such as Alzheimer’s.
 In short: dementia is a broader term that refers to cognitive decline, while Alzheimer’s is just one possible cause of dementia.

 The brain is a complex system containing billions of nerve cells that all connect and communicate with each other.
-Alzheimer’s disease, there is a build-up of proteins known as beta-amyloid and the formation of tangles from a protein called tau.
+In a brain with Alzheimer’s disease, there is a build-up of proteins known as beta-amyloid and the formation of tangles from a protein called tau.
 These likely slow down the communication between nerve cells.

-When protein builds up in the brain, it forms clusters, also known as plaques and tangles, which result in nerve cells not receiving important chemicals and eventually dying.
-Chemicals within the brain that allow for signals to be passed between nerve cells are drastically reduced in Alzheimer’s patients, and this prevents the brain’s ability to function to its full potential.
+When protein builds up in the brain, it forms clusters, also known as plaques and tangles, which likely results in nerve cells not receiving important chemicals and eventually dying.
+Chemicals within the brain that allow for signals to pass between nerve cells are drastically reduced in Alzheimer’s patients.
+This prevents the brain’s ability to function to its full potential.

 Alzheimer’s disease is a progressive disease meaning the effects develop over time, as a result of more and more cells becoming damaged and dying.
-Eventually, so many cells are lost that every element of patients daily life, including their motor skills, language, ability to process memories, and personality are affected.
+Eventually, so many cells are lost that it affects every element of patients’ daily life.
+This includes their motor skills, language, ability to process memories, and personality.

 Scientists still don’t fully understand the exact cause of Alzheimer’s disease, making it difficult to identify those most at risk and offer preventative treatment.
-The majority of cases occur in those over the age of 65, although there are over 40,000 people in the UK alone who have been diagnosed with some form of dementia and are under the age of 65.
-The good news is that while the exact cause is not understood, there are a number of things thought to reduce a person’s risk of developing the disease.
+The majority of cases occur in those over the age of 65, although there are over 40,000 people in the UK alone who have some form of early-onset dementia and are under the age of 65.

 The early signs of Alzheimer’s disease include memory lapses and difficulty in learning new information.
-This is due to the hippocampus usually being the first area of the brain that is affected by the disease.
+This is due to the hippocampus usually being the first area of the brain that the disease affects.

-The hippocampus area of the brain has the largest number of naturally occurring cannabinoids which have led to a number of studies looking into whether the use of CBD can have a positive impact on the hippocampus and as a result Alzheimer’s disease.
+The hippocampus area of the brain has the largest number of naturally occurring cannabinoids.
+This fact has led to a number of studies looking into whether the use of CBD can have a positive impact on the hippocampus and as a result, Alzheimer’s disease.

 Let’s take a closer look at CBD and whether it really does have the potential to halt the effect of Alzheimer’s disease.